Lilya 4-ever: Awards and honors

 Lilya 4-ever won several awards from film festivals around the world including Best Film at Gijón International Film Festival.
 Akinshina won the awards for Best Actress both in Gijón and at Rouen Nordic Film Festival.
-Ulf Brantås was prized for Best Cinematography at Zimbabwe International Film Festival and Moodysson won the award for Best Director at Brasília International Film Festival.
+Ulf Brantås won the award for Best Cinematography at Zimbabwe International Film Festival and Moodysson for Best Director at Brasília International Film Festival.

 The film was the big winner at the 2003 Guldbagge Awards where it received prizes for Best Film, Best Direction, Best Screenplay, Akinshina as Best Actress and Best Cinematography.
 Bogucharsky was also nominated for Best Actor.
 It was nominated for Best Film and Best Actress at the European Film Awards.
-It was Sweden's submission for the Academy Award for Best Foreign Language Film at the 75th Academy Awards, which sparked some controversy when the Academy considered to deem it ineligible since the primary language is not Swedish.
+It was Sweden's submission for the Academy Award for Best Foreign Language Film at the 75th Academy Awards, which sparked some controversy when the academy considered to deem it ineligible since the primary language is not Swedish.
 Eventually it was accepted, but failed to be nominated.
 In November 2009 the film magazine FLM published a list of the 10 best Swedish films of the decade as voted by 26 of the country's leading critics.
 Lilya 4-ever appeared as number three on the list, surpassed only by Involuntary and Songs from the Second Floor.